CUT SOLAR COSTS BY 40% WITH THE 2026 FEDERAL TAX CREDIT

 How to Claim the EV Charger Tax Credit

-To claim the federal tax credit for your EV charger, follow these steps:
+Follow these steps to claim the federal tax credit for your EV charger:

-• Fill Out IRS Form 8911: This form must be completed and submitted along with your federal tax return to claim the credit.
+2. File IRS Form 8911: Submit this form with your federal tax return to claim the credit.

 Exploring Houston’s EV Charging Incentives